zifeo/Bookshelf/reports/query_analysis/queries.md

   LIMIT 1
 )
 ```
 To achieve his goal this query will use the title type `review` to filter out the titles that aren't tagged as reviews.
-Then it will group by author_id to count for each author the number of distinct titles that they have reviewed.
+Then it will group by author\_id to count for each author the number of distinct titles that they have reviewed.
 All this computation is done in a subquery that gives back only one author_id, the one with most reviews, which is used by the main query to get his name.

 ### Running time & optimization
 This query runs in approximately **1.1 second**.
 After the scans and joins we already spent 85% of the time.
 The rest is taken by the sort for the group by clause on `pa.author_id`.
+By adding indexes on `publications_authors.author_id` and `titles.type` the speedup isn't visible.

 ### Plan
 The join is first applied on `titles` and `publications_contents`, then on `publications` and finally on `publications_authors`.